Introduction

 cd ~/nearcore && target/release/neard init --chain-id="mainnet" --account-id=<full_pool_id>

-Set your full_pool_id, example: xxx.poolv1.near, where xxx is your pool_id, for example: lncvalidator.poolv1.near
+Set your <full_pool_id>, example: xxx.poolv1.near, where xxx is your pool_id, for example: lncvalidator.poolv1.near

 Note: If your node has only less than 1TB disk space, you will need to lower “epoch data to keep” to avoid disk full issue.

-edit ~/.near/config.json and reduce “gc_num_epochs_to_keep” to 3 instead of default 5:
+update ~/.near/config.json and reduce “gc_num_epochs_to_keep” to 3 instead of default 5:

 Setup Systemd so the node will always run with the system